-Further information can be accessed in the MAPPA Annual Report which has been published for the first time on Lanarkshire CJA website and is now available.
+Further information will be available in the MAPPA Annual Report this autumn which for the first time will be published on Lanarkshire CJA website.

 NLC Ex-Offender Employability Project

 This project was managed by Routes to Work and the programme focussed on providing enhanced employability support to exoffenders who were service users of Routes Out of Prison Partnership (ROOP) and APEX Scotland.